See our gallery of photos from the 23rd Human Rights Press Awards ceremony held at the Foreign Correspondents' Club, Hong Kong.

 The Human Rights Press Awards is delighted to announce that Maria Ressa, the co-founder of news website Rappler, will be the keynote speaker at the awards ceremony on May 16.

 The Human Rights Press Awards, Asia’s most prestigious honours that recognise outstanding human rights reporting, have returned for the 23rd year.
 The closing date for entries is TODAY.

 The closing date for entries to Asia's most prestigious honours in human rights reporting is two weeks away.
 Apply before 12 February 2019.

 We are delighted to announce that The Human Rights Press Awards, Asia’s most prestigious honours that recognise outstanding human rights reporting, have returned for the 23rd year and are now open for entries.
 The deadline is 12 February 2019.

-Asia’s most prestigious honours that recognise outstanding human rights reporting will be open for entries from 1 January 2018 to 9 February 2018.
+Asia’s most prestigious awards honouring outstanding human rights reporting will be open for entries from 1 January 2019 to 12 February 2019.

 The 22nd Human Rights Press Awards took place in Hong Kong on May 12, 2018.
 See our gallery of photographs from the event at the Foreign Correspondents' Club.
 Photos by Jayne Russell.